fierro-matias/dem-msw-particles/README.md

 The simulation outputs used for comparison and calibration include:

 1. Average particle mass flow from the ram feeder section
-2. Average maximum force per cycle
+2. Average maximum force per cycle from the rams
-3. Average minimum force per cycle
+3. Average minimum force per cycle from the rams
-4. Total mechanical work per cycle
+4. Total mechanical work per cycle from the rams

 The simulation setup consider ten ram cycles, and due to initialization issues, the last seven cycles are considered for analysis.